rust-lang/rust-wiki-backup/Unsafety-draft.md

 ### Things that are not typically considered unsafe

-This is a list of behaviour not considered *unsafe* in Rust terms, but is often undesired.
+This is a list of behaviour not considered *unsafe* in Rust terms, but that may be undesired.

 * Deadlocks
 * Reading data from private fields (`std::repr`, `format!("{:?}", x)`)